Collen 'going to be me' taking over Baylor women's program - WHIZ News

 “It hasn’t been an even staircase to the top,” Collen said Wednesday.
 “But I have a lot of experience, I have a lot of life experience, and so I bring a different things to the table.
 I’m a mom, I’m a wife, I’m all those things all of the time.
 And I’m also at a point in my life where I’m comfortable with who I am.”

-Collen was preparing for fourth season as head coach of the WNBA’s Atlanta Dream, even leading them through practice Monday before being named that night as the new coach for the Baylor program that Kim Mulkey built into a national power the past 21 years before returning to her home state as LSU’s coach.
-Baylor won national titles in 2005, 2012 and 2019, and has been the Big 12 regular-season champion each of the past 11 seasons.
+Collen was preparing for her fourth season as head coach of the WNBA’s Atlanta Dream, even leading them through practice Monday before being named that night as the new coach for the Baylor program that Kim Mulkey built into a national power the past 21 years until returning to her home state as LSU’s coach.
+The Lady Bears were national champs in 2005, 2012 and 2019, and won the Big 12 regular-season title each of the past 11 seasons.

 “I’m not trying to be somebody I’m not, and I’m not going to try to be Kim Mulkey,” Collen said before her formal introduction on the campus in Waco, Texas.
 “I’m just going to be me.
 And I’m not saying that makes it easy.
 I’m not saying that’s necessarily the right formula, but it’s my right formula.”

-Collen said the current players are her first priority at Baylor, and that her job right now is to re-recruit those who can come back to a 28-3 team that made it to an NCAA regional final.
-They had their first meeting Tuesday.
+Collen said the current players are her first priority at Baylor, and that her job now is to re-recruit them after they went 28-3 and made it to an NCAA regional final.
+They met as a group Tuesday, and the players were in their arena for her introduction.

 There are four potential returning starters, led by All-American forward NaLyssa Smith.
 The others are 6-foot-3 center Queen Egbo, and guards Moon Ursin and Trinity Oliver.
 The Lady Bears also have some key reserves, including forward Caitlin Bickle, and last month signed Alabama point guard Jordan Lewis as a graduate transfer after she started 130 games the past four seasons for the Crimson Tide.

 “I feel good about where we’re headed that way, but they still have to make the right decision for them,” Collen said.
 “I want them to feel good about me.
-I want them to feel good about where we’re headed, that and how it works for them.
-So, you know, there’s not going to be a ton of pressure by me.”
+I want them to feel good about where we’re headed, that and how it works for them.”

 Smith replied to Baylor’s tweet this week welcoming Collen with, “time to get to work!”
 Egbo tweeted “New Beginning” followed with hearts of green and gold, the school’s colors.